MonowarShoz/useful_util/README.md

 ## Features

-1. Decompressed a gzip compressed data to a string
+1. Decompress a gzip compressed data to a string
 2. Custom text formatter for licensed text
 3. Launch any url or phone using url Launcher
 4. Convert any custom dynamic data like various model object into base64 string